elystromberg/About/Teaching.markdown

 # Seminar Leader

-**Basic Methods - Stockholm University, Autumn 2021**

-Supervised independent research projects where students developed surveys.

-**Sociological Methods, Quantitative Methods - Stockholm University, Autumn 2021 & Spring 2022**

-Lead lab sessions in Stata, covering the basics of data analysis and regression analysis.
+**Advanced Statistics - University of Amsterdam, Spring 2024**

+Lead tutorials on regression analysis in SPSS and guided students to the writing of a quantitative research paper.

 **Macro Sociology - Stockholm University, Spring 2022**

 The first course in the sociology programs works as an introduction to sociology and sociological theory.
 I lead seminars where students had to reflect over sociological concepts and theories, and apply these to their lived expericences.

+**Sociological Methods, Quantitative Methods - Stockholm University, Autumn 2021 & Spring 2022**

+Lead lab sessions in Stata, covering the basics of data analysis and regression analysis.

+**Basic Methods - Stockholm University, Autumn 2021**

+Supervised independent research projects where students developed surveys.